machal/cssmine-content/content/flexbox-examples.md

 Both vertical and horizontal centering using flexbox is literally trouble-free.
-Take a look at the `justify-content` and `align-items` properties in addition to the `align-self` property, when reading the “Reference Guide”.
+Take a look at the `justify-content` and `align-items` properties in addition to the `align-self` property, when reading the “Flexbox Reference Guide”.

 Try an example at CodePen: <http://cdpn.io/e/zxydom>.